marberts/sps/cran-comments.md

 There were no ERRORs or WARNINGs.

 NOTE about change in maintainer email.
-I've sent a email to the CRAN team about the change.
+I'm just updating my email.
+I've sent an email to the CRAN team about the change.

 NOTE about invalid URL for https://anaconda.org/conda-forge/r-sps.
 I've checked that the URL is valid.